syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 #### FillCircle

 Frame of the RadialGauge will be a Full circle and the color which is specified in the `FillColor` will fill the frame as indication of the current value of the gauge.
 Start and SweepAngle of the RadialGauge is changeable and the Gauge will be rendered based on the value of Start and SweepAngle.
 Default value of the Start and SweepAngle will be 0 and 360.
-Filling of color towards currentvalue will be start from the angle specified in the `StartAngle`.
+Filling of color towards current value will be start from the angle specified in the `StartAngle`.
 Font settings of the Value label can be changed using `GaugeValueFont` of RadialGauge.

 {% tabs %}